-The county abounds in sites and structures of historic interest; in 1996 there were 26 listed on the National Register of Historic Places and 504 on the Maryland Inventory of Historic Sites.
+The county abounds in sites and structures of historic interest; 27 are listed on the National Register of Historic Places and 666 on the Maryland Inventory of Historic Sites.
 While many of these resources have been preserved because of the county's relative isolation, they are threatened by the projected growth and development activity.
-The county's historic preservation commission has been active since 1993 in documenting sites before they are lost and in pursuing the creation of historic districts.
-An additional 90 sites were added to the inventory in 1997 in this ongoing effort to identify additional sites and to increase both awareness and preservation.
+The county's historic preservation commission has been active since 1993 in documenting sites before they are lost, increasing the inventory to 890, and in pursuing the creation of historic districts.
+Additional sites are added regularly to the inventory in this effort to identify additional sites and to increase both awareness and preservation.